Capital Account Liberalization and Aggregate Productivity: The Role of Firm Capital Allocation

 Coauthor(s): Sebastian Stumpner.

 Larrain, Mauricio, and Sebastian Stumpner.
-"Financial Reforms and Aggregate Productivity: The Microeconomic Channels."
-Columbia Business School, November 7, 2012.
+"Capital Account Liberalization and Aggregate Productivity: The Role of Firm Capital Allocation."
+Columbia Business School, June 21, 2015.